Gesee-y/Cruise.jl/README.md

 [![Docs](https://img.shields.io/badge/docs-latest-blue.svg)](https://gesee-y.github.io/Cruise.jl)

 **Cruise.jl**, a game engine kernel with a powerful plugin system to allows you to build complex systems or full game engines without too much overhead.
+It's closer to Linux philosophy, the same way everyone can build his own OS using the Linux kernel, anyone can build his own engine using Cruise.

 ---